Furnace Repair Checklist

 - Your gas expenses might be higher because your furnace is operating more often.

 - Your heat might stop working prematurely since a dirty filter triggers it to work overtime.

 - Your heater might lose power if an excessively clogged filter results in a tripped breaker.

 Based on what make of heating system you own, your air filter is located in the interior of the blower compartment of your heater, an attached filter case or wall-mounted return air grille.

 - Take out the filter and hold it up to the light.
 If you can’t notice light through it, use a new one.

 - Put in the new filter with the arrow pointing toward the furnace to prevent damage.

-Flat filters need to be replaced once a month, while pleated filters should work somewhere in the vicinity of three months.
-You could also use a washable filter that will work for about 10 years.
+Flat filters need to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter more often.